Sine Rule in Cambridge IGCSE Mathematics (0580/0607): Non-Right Triangles and the Ambiguous Case Explained

 Sine Rule vs Cosine Rule: which does the question want?

-Students lose marks by using the Sine Rule when the Cosine Rule is needed, or by pairing the wrong side with the wrong angle.
-Use the given information to decide.
+Students lose marks by using the Sine Rule when SAS or SSS is given.
+Use the known information to decide.

 Sine Rule in past-paper wording: command words that matter

-Most lost marks come from misreading the command word or pairing sides with the wrong angles.
+Most lost marks come from pairing the wrong side with the wrong angle.
 These are the command words you will see and what each one demands.

 Worked exam-style stems (how to answer the wording)